 In addition to progressing chronologically, this course has an emphasis on classic British Literature, with a few of my favorites thrown in.

 Because Shakespeare is important, students get to read my favorite comedy (Twelfth Night) and his most famous tragedy (Romeo and Juliet).
-Students get to read two books by the incomparable Dickens: Oliver Twist ("Please, sir, I want some more") and his Christmas Carol, a necessary part of cultural literacy.
+Students get to read one book by the incomparable Dickens: Oliver Twist ("Please, sir, I want some more”).
 Also, one of the world's most famous allegories, Bunyan's Pilgrim's Progress.

 Fully integrated with the Literature, this year's Language Arts builds on past years and continues to develop literary analysis, creative writing, research, and essay skills, with weekly writing assignments in a range of lengths and topics.